tharwaninitin/etlflow/README.md

 ## Requirements and Installation
-This project is compiled with scala 2.11.12 and works with Apache Spark versions 2.4.x.
+This project is compiled with scala versions 2.11.12, 2.12.10 and works with Apache Spark versions 2.4.x.
 Available via [maven central](https://mvnrepository.com/artifact/com.github.tharwaninitin/etljobs).
 Add the latest release as a dependency to your project